Table of contents

 After the interview

-At the end of the interview, like in any other interview, thank the interviewer for his/her time and take note of what he/she says will happen next.
-Don’t contact the interviewer every day but do follow up after a reasonable time period.
-If you were told that you’d hear within a week and ten days have passed, you would be well within your rights to send a polite follow-up email to enquire about the status of your application.
+At the end of the interview, like in any other interview, thank the interviewer for their time and note what they say will happen next.
+Don’t contact the interviewer every day but follow up after a reasonable period.
+For example, if you were told that you’d hear within a week and ten days have passed, you would be well within your rights to send a polite follow-up email to enquire about the status of your application.